rose-collectionservices/collection-services-manual/03-ACCESSIONING/readme.md

 ##### 3.4.1.3.1 Digital content not on physical media
 In addition to accessioning any digital media following the instructions in the quick guide, check the acquisitions documentation for mention of file transfers, significant organizational or personal websites (see [11.4 Web Archives](<https://github.com/rose-collectionservices/collection-services-manual/tree/master/11-FORMAT%20SPECIFIC%20PROCEDURES#114-web-archives>) for selection criteria), or other digital content not already accounted for.
 With the digital archivist, make a plan to incorporate these materials into the accession and resource records.

+If there are websites related to the collection that we should track as part of our web archiving program, please complete this form. [link to documentation that doesn’t exist yet]

 ##### 3.4.1.3.2 Handoff to Digital Archives
 After a collection archivist documents the presence of digital content and records baseline description, a member of the Digital Archives team is responsible for retrieving the content of physical media and transferring or capturing other content.
 The handoff from a collection archivist to a digital archivist is accomplished by recording the digital content in the shelf list and/or discussing the collection directly.